seankellyhp/Tidycarbon/README.md

 The motivation behind `tidycarbon` is to help R users, including computational researchers and practitioners:
 1. Reduce the environmental impact of big data analyses and AI systems that disproprtionately affect disadvantaged people and communities, particularly in the Global South.
 2. Reduce reliance of academic researchers on third-party analytics services such as ChatGPT or Google Cloud in favor of local, private, and secure hardware and tools such as Ollama.
-3. Align with the UN Sustainable Development Goals, namely SDGs 12 and 13.
+3. Align with the UN Sustainable Development Goals, namely SDG 12 (Responsible Consumption and Production) and SDG 13 (Climate Action).
 4. Align with the EU AI Act (private-sector) responsibility of "reporting and documentation processes to improve AI systems resource performance" (Article 40).
+All logs are saved automatically, and accessible via our dashboard.

 This package is very much in-development and will change often.